max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

-global.isInFront(objFront [SceneObject], objBehind [SceneObject] ) : bool
+isInFront(pos1 [vec3], pos2 [vec3], fwd [vec3]) : bool
-	Checks if objFront is in front of objBehind.
+	Checks if pos1 is in front of pos2, assuming pos2 has normalized forward vector fwd.

-global.isInBox(point [vec3], boxTrf [Transform]) : bool
+isInBox(point [vec3], unitBoxTrf [Transform]) : vec3
-	Checks if object is within the boundaries of a unit box (world space, can be rotated and scaled non-uniformly).
+	Checks if a world position is within the boundaries of a unit box, which can be rotated and scaled non-uniformly!

-global.planeRay(rayP, rayD, planeP, planeN) : vec3
+	Returns a vec3 with normalized positions (-1, 1) inside this box if true, returns null otherwise.

+planeRay(point [vec3], dir [vec3], planePos [vec3], planeFwd [vec3]) : vec3
-	Checks if a line starting at rayP with normalized direction vector rayD, intersects a plane at position planeP with normalized normal planeN.
-Returns position if it does, returns null otherwise.
+	Checks if a line starting at point with normalized direction dir, intersects a plane (of infinite size) at position planePos, with normalized normal planeFwd.
+Returns world position if it does, returns null otherwise.

+projectPointToPlane(point [vec3], planePos [vec3], planeFwd [vec3], planeScale [vec3]) : vec2
+	Projects a 3D point onto a plane with custom position, orientation, and non-uniform scale.
+Returns normalized 2D coordinates on plane at this position.

+distanceAlongVector(pos1 [vec3], pos2 [vec3], fwd [vec3]) : vec3
+	Returns the distance between two 3D points along a normalized vector.

 -

-global.HSVtoRGB(h [Number], s [Number], v [Number]) : vec3
+hsvToRgb(h [Number], s [Number], v [Number]) : vec3
 	Returns the RGB color for a Hue, Saturation, and Value.
-All inputs and outputs are in range 0-1.

-global.RGBtoHSV(rgb [vec3/vec4]) : vec3
-	Returns the Hue, Saturation, and Value values for the specified color.
 Inputs and outputs are in range 0-1.

+rgbToHsv(rgb [vec3/vec4]) : vec3
+	Returns the Hue, Saturation, and Value for the specified color (can be vec3 or vec4).
+Inputs and outputs are in range 0-1.

 -

-global.DoDelay( function (Function, optional), arguments (Array, optional) ) : doDelay object
+DoDelay(function (Function, optional), arguments (Array, optional) ) : DoDelay object
 	An object that makes it easy to schedule a function to run in the future (by frames or by seconds).

 		Example, showing all properties:
-			var delayed = new global.doDelay();
+			var delayed = new doDelay();
-			delayed.func = function(arg){print(arg)}; 		// test function, this will print its first argument
-			delayed.args = ['hello!'];						// arguments should be given as an array delayed.byFrame(10);							// this will print 'hello!' in 10 frames (function is called on the next frame, if no argument given) delayed.byTime(10);								// this will print 'hello!' in 10 seconds delayed.stop();									// this will stop the scheduled function
+			delayed.func = function(){}; 					// the function to call after a delay delayed.args = ['test!', 1, 2, 3];				// function arguments should be given as an array
+			delayed.byFrame(10);							// this will print 'hello!' in 10 frames (function is called on the next frame if no argument given, or instantly if arg is '0') delayed.byTime(10);								// this will print 'hello!' in 10 seconds (function is called instantly if no argument given or if arg is '0') delayed.now();									// call the function with the given arguments now delayed.stop();									// this will cancel the scheduled function

-		One-liner for convenience:
+		In one-liner format:
-			new global.doDelay(func, args).byTime(5);		// calls function func with arguments args (array) after 5 seconds
+			new doDelay(func, args).byTime(5);				// calls function with arguments (as array) after 5 seconds

-global.StopAllDelays() : array of delays
+stopAllDelays() : array of DoDelay instances
-	Instantly stops all delays created using 'global.DoDelay'.
+	Instantly stops all delays created using 'DoDelay'.
 This is useful if you want to create a quick reset function for your lens without managing all the created delays throughout your project.

 -

-global.instSound(audioAsset [Asset.AudioTrackAsset], volume (optional) [Number], fadeInTime (optional) [Number], fadeOutTime (optional) [Number], offset (optional) [Number], mixToSnap (optional) [bool]) : AudioComponent
+instSound(audioAsset [Asset.AudioTrackAsset], volume (optional) [Number], fadeInTime (optional) [Number], fadeOutTime (optional) [Number], offset (optional) [Number], mixToSnap (optional) [bool]) : AudioComponent
 	Plays a sound on a new (temporary) sound component, which allows multiple plays simultaneously without the audio clipping when it restarts.
 	This function returns the AudioComponent!
 But be careful, the instance of this component will be removed when done playing

-global.StopAllSoundInstances() : array of sound instances
+stopAllSoundInstances() : array of sound components
-	Instantly stops all sound instances created using 'global.instSound'.
+	Instantly stops all sound instances created using 'instSound'.
 This is useful if you want to create a quick reset function for your lens without managing all the created sounds throughout your project.

 -

-global.instSoundPooled(listOfAssets [List of Asset.AudioTrackAsset], poolSize [Number], waitTime [Number] ) : Object
+InstSoundPooled(listOfAssets [List of Asset.AudioTrackAsset], poolSize [Number], waitTime [Number] ) : InstSoundPooled Object
 	Create a pool of audio components, one component for each given asset, times the size of the pool (so the total size is listOfAssets.length * poolSize).
 	The 'waitTime', if given, makes sure the next sound instance can only be played after this many seconds, to prevent too many overlaps.
-Useful, for example, to make a bouncing sound for physics objects.
+This is useful when making a bouncing sound for physics objects.
-	This function does essentially same as 'instSound', except in a much more performant when playing lots of sounds (poolSize determines the amount of overlap allowed before looping back to the start of the pool).
+	This function does essentially the same as 'instSound', except in a much more performant way when playing lots of sounds (poolSize determines the amount of overlap allowed before looping back to the start of the pool).

-		Example, if you want to randomly pick laser sounds coming from a gun.
-Note how it has a maximum of 10 plays with 0.2 seconds inbetween, before looping back to the first sound component: var soundPool = new global.instSoundPooled( [script.laserSound1, script.laserSound2, script.laserSound3], 10, 0.2 );
+		For example, if you want to randomly pick laser sounds coming from a gun.
+		The following parameters give it a maximum of 10 plays, with 0.2 seconds inbetween, before looping back to the first sound component:

+			var soundPool = new InstSoundPooled( [script.laserSound1, script.laserSound2, script.laserSound3], 10, 0.2 );
-			function onLaserShoot(){
+			function onFiringLaser(){
-				var laserIndex = Math.floor( Math.random() * 3 );
+				var laserIndex = Math.floor( Math.random() * 3 ); // pick random laser sound index (integer)
 				soundPool.instance(laserIndex);
 			}